Cost Accounting vs Management Accounting:

 What is Management Accounting?

-Management Accounting refers to the outlining of financial and non-financial data for the utilisation of management of the enterprise.
-It is also known as managerial accounting.
+It refers to the outlining of financial and non-financial data for the utilisation of management of the enterprise.
 The data furnished is useful in outlining budgeting, forecasting plans, policies and strategies, evaluating the performance and making comparisons of the management.

 This article is a ready reckoner guide for all the students to learn the difference between Cost Accounting and Management Accounting :